 AlgoPascal is a programming language developed for ALGLIB project.
 More than 95% of ALGLIB source is written in AlgoPascal and translated into C and C# by AlgoPascal translator.
 That is how we can simultaneously support C++ and C# versions of ALGLIB package - we support only one version of ALGLIB, which is written in AlgoPascal, and automatically translate it to C++ and C#.

 X-generator is another tool developed exclusively for ALGLIB.
 It is a generator of wrappers for the C/C# computational cores.
 This generator is heavily used by Python and VB.NET releases of ALGLIB.
 It is also used to generate doctests - code snippets, which are used as both examples (doc) and test suite (tests).

-Both technologies are kept private (and will continue to be private for some time; see the next question), but result we've got with these tools - ALGLIB - is freely available under GPL.
+Both technologies are kept private, but result we've got with these tools - ALGLIB - is freely available under GPL.